15 Jobs AI Will Replace by 2030 | Gaper.io

 2026-2030

-Goldman Sachs reported in 2023 that 44% of financial analysis tasks at investment banks could be automated by AI – specifically data gathering, model building, and routine report writing.
-JPMorgan’s internal LLM (IndexGPT) and Bloomberg’s AI features handle research synthesis and earnings analysis.
+Goldman Sachs reported in 2023 that 44% of financial analysis tasks at investment banks could be automated by AI, specifically data gathering, model building, and routine report writing.
+JPMorgan’s internal LLM and Bloomberg’s AI features handle research synthesis and earnings analysis.
 The junior analyst role traditionally involved churning models, cleaning data, and writing first drafts – exactly the tasks LLMs excel at.
-Senior judgment, client relationships, and novel investment theses remain human territory.
+Senior judgment and novel investment insights remain defensible through 2030.

 Job #12